-Exposure7 occurs when views or ideas are presented to you, or you come to know something through direct experience.
+Exposure7 involves your condition of being presented views, ideas, experiences, or made known to you through direct experience.
 If you are thinking of giving an informative speech on flying an airplane but have never flown before, your level of exposure may be low.
 Your level of awareness may be high, however, in terms of the importance of security on commercial airlines after reading about, watching on television, or hearing on the radio stories after the events of September 11, 2001.
 You may decide to expose yourself to more information through a range of sources as you investigate the topic of airline security.
 The more you become exposed to the issues, processes and goals of your topic, the more likely you are to see areas of interest, think of new ideas that might fit in your speech, and form patterns of awareness you did not perceive previously.